 For valuable classic cars, an auction house will help you prepare your car before advertising it widely to a targeted audience.
-In this instance, selling at an auction is probably the best way to maximize your return.
+In this instance, selling at an auction is probably the best way to maximise your return.

 Can't sell your car?
-Read our guide to safely scrapping it.
+Read our guide to safely scrapping it

 Which auctioneer should I choose?